 Students who infringe the rules set out in this document will have their phones confiscated by school staff.
 The incident will be recorded.

-Parents/carers will be notified and in the first instance students will be permitted to collect their phone at the end of their same day detention.
+Parents/carers will be notified and in the first instance students will be permitted to collect their phone at the end of the day from student reception.

 Students who have their phones confiscated for a second time during a school year will be unable to collect their phone themselves.
 Parents/carers must collect the phone from student reception.